wbamberg/idl-reference/docs/nsIWindowMediator.md

  Call this method when a window gains focus.
 It's a primitive means of
 determining the most recent window.
 It's no longer necessary and it
 really should be removed.
-@param aWindow the window which has gained focus

 #### Parameters ####